senaite/senaite.patient/src/senaite/patient/tests/doctests/PatientSample.rst

     False

 Or we can simply set the Birth date with age in ymd format.
-In such case, the system recognizes the date of birth was set from age
+In such case, the system recognizes the date of birth was set from age.
+Note that sample's `getAgeYmd` returns the age of the patient when the sample was collected.
+Therefore, we need to extract the age directly from the field to properly assign the age of the patient at present time:

     >>> ymd = sample.getField("DateOfBirth").get_age_ymd(sample)
     >>> sample.setDateOfBirth(ymd)